 By Melinda Samson, Special for Tennis Grandstand

-Melinda Samson is attending Roland Garros and will be writing updates on Australian players through their trek of the tennis world’s second slam.
+Melinda Samson is attending Roland Garros and has written updates on Australian players through their trek of the tennis world’s second slam.
 She also manages the website Grand Slam Gal and is attempting to do the fan version of a tennis grand slam in 2012.
 Follow her on Twitter for further live updates @GrandSlamGal.